unicode-org/message-format-wg/spec/formatting.md

   The resolution of _text_ is rather straightforward, and is detailed under _literal resolution_.

-Formatter implementations are not required to expose the _expression resolution_ and _pattern selection_ operations to their users, or even use them in their internal processing, as long as the final _formatting_ result is made available to users and the observable behavior of the formatter matches that described here.
+Implementations are not required to expose the _expression resolution_ and _pattern selection_ operations to their users, or even use them in their internal processing, as long as the final _formatting_ result is made available to users and the observable behavior of the _formatting_ matches that described here.

 _Attributes_ MUST NOT affect the processing or output of a _message_.